matthew-brett/delocate/README.rst

     /usr/local/Cellar/gfortran/4.8.2/gfortran/lib/libgfortran.3.dylib
     /usr/local/Cellar/gfortran/4.8.2/gfortran/lib/libquadmath.0.dylib

-The output tells me that scipy has picked up dynamic libraries from my homebrew installation of ``gfortran`` (as well as the system libs).
+The output tells me that Scipy has picked up dynamic libraries from my Homebrew installation of ``gfortran`` (as well as the system libs).

 .. warning::

-    Dependency paths starting with ``@loader_path/`` or ``@executable_path/`` are ignored by delocate.
+    Dependency paths starting with ``@loader_path/`` or ``@executable_path/`` are ignored by Delocate.
 These files will be skipped by the ``delocate-wheel`` command.

 You can get a listing of the files depending on each of the libraries,